• Skip to primary navigation

 It’s hard to think of a single brand that offers just one product or service, and the betting industry is no different.

-Many bookmakers have an online casino attached to their sports betting platform, and those will continue to make money – perhaps more so.
+Many bookmakers have an online casino attached to their sports betting platform, and those will continue to bring in large sums – perhaps more so.
 In that sense, profits will still come rolling in.

 But as we’ve seen with Flutter, it’s sport which drives the gambling industry along, and while some sporting events are suspended for a later date, others – such as the 2020 Grand National – will not be replaced.
 That race alone is said to be worth £100 million to the industry.